 Finding the Defendant’s Correct Name and Address

-Before filing suit, the plaintiff must know the defendant’s current address.
-If the defendant is an individual and the home address cannot be found, a work address may be good enough, but a home address is better.
-If you only have a work address for the defendant, the civil warrant must be served on the defendant in person, which can sometimes be hard to do.
+Before filing suit, the plaintiff must know the defendant’s current street address.
+If the defendant is an individual and the home street address cannot be found, a work street address may be good enough, but a home address is better.
+If you only have the street address for place where the defendant works, the civil warrant must be served on the defendant in person, which can sometimes be hard to do.

-Giving the court as complete an address as possible will improve your chances of successful service of the papers on the defendant, so be sure to include the city or county, zip code and apartment number, if any.
+Giving the court as complete a street address as possible will improve your chances of successful service of the papers on the defendant.
+Be sure to include the city or county and zip code for the location, and apartment number, if any.
 A post office box number is not enough for service.

 Finding the Correct Name and Address if the Defendant is a Business